ActiveScale IAM API

 }

-The following group policy allows access for “exam-results” only to users “alice” and “bob” while denying access to other users from the same group
+This group policy allows access to the "exam-results" bucket only for users "alice" and "bob" within the same group, while denying access to other users.

 {